Near-Tight Runtime Guarantees for Many-Objective Evolutionary Algorithms: Mathematical Analyses of GSEMO

+Thus, with probability at least $(1-\frac{1}{n})^2$ the population contains an inner optimum after at most $s_1 + s_2 = t_0$ iterations. \end{proof} We note that in the above analysis we considered the progress made in different blocks to happen sequentially.
+Using similar techniques as in our other proofs to analyze the progress made in each block in parallel could improve the runtime for this phase by a factor of around $\frac{m'}{\ln(m')}$.
+However, as the runtime of the optimization for \mJump is in any case dominated by the other phases, we here gave the more direct proof with a slightly worse runtime guarantee.

+The analysis of the phase of sampling all ``extreme inner optima'' $\cliffs$ is roughly similar to the one of the first phase on \mOMM in Lemma~\ref{lem:walkToCorners}, that is, we analyze separately the progress in each block towards the target solution value.

+Recalling the notation established in Section~\ref{sec:mOMM} for the analysis of \mOMM, we refer to a bitstring with $a_i$ bits of value one in block $i$ for each $i\in[m']$ as an \gabstring. \begin{lemma} Let $m'\in \N$, $n'\in \N_{\ge 4}$, $n=m'n'$, $m= 2m'$, and $k\in[2...\frac{n'}{2}]$.
+Consider the GSEMO optimizing \mJump starting with a population that contains at least one solution for an inner optimum.
+Let $T$ denote the number of iterations until the population covers \cliffs and let

-Then $T \le t$ with probability at least $1-\frac{1}{n}.$ \end{extralemma} \begin{proof} Observe that by the symmetry of the problem and the operators, the expected bound to cover any fixed objective value in \cliffs is the same for all elements in \cliffs.
-Thus, we first give a tail bound until the population contains an individual with objective value $(k,\ldots,k) \in \cliffs$, that is, a bitstring such that the number of 1-bits in each block is exactly $k$.
-We then use this bound to give a tail bound on the time until the population contains all individuals in \cliffs.
+Then $T \le t_1$ with probability at least $1-\frac{1}{n}.$ \end{lemma} \begin{proof} Observe that by the symmetry of the problem and the operators, the time to cover any fixed objective value in \cliffs is the same for all elements in \cliffs.
+Thus, we first give a tail bound for the time until the population contains a $(k,\ldots,k)$-bitstring and note that its objective value is in \cliffs.

-Let $x_0$ be any bitstring in the initial population.
+Let $x_0$ be a bitstring for an inner optimum in the initial population.
 We bound the time until a $(k,\ldots,k)$-bitstring is sampled by bounding the time until a marked individual $c$ becomes a $(k,\ldots,k)$-bitstring.
-Let initially $c = x_0$.
-Whenever the individual $c$ creates an offspring $c'$ by flipping exactly one bit and $c'$ is closer to any $(k,\ldots,k)$-bitstring than $c$, we update $c$ to be $c'$.
-We also replace $c$ by $c'$ whenever an individual $c'$ replaces $c$ in the population, which happens if $c' \succ c$ or $c$ and $c'$ have the same objective value.
+Let initially $c = x_0$, that is, $c$ has at least $k$ bits of value $1$ in each block.
+Whenever a Hamming neighbor $c'$ of $c$ is sampled, they differ in precisely one block.
+If the number 1-bits in that block of $c'$ smaller than in that block of $c$ and at least $k$, we update $c$ to be $c'$ and note that $c'$ is an inner optimum as well.
+As $c$ is always on the Pareto front, whenever the individual $c$ is removed from the population, there is $c'$ in the population with the same objective value and we replace $c$ by $c'$ without losing any progress.
 The time until the population contains a $(k,\ldots,k)$-bitstring is at most the time until $c$ is a $(k,\ldots,k)$-bitstring.